awscoder/CryptoTracker/README.md

 *For generic import of any transactions make or download a csv file and follow the exact formatting provided*
 1) Column 1 should have BUY and SELL to indicate whether the order was a buy or sell order (be sure to capitalize)
-2) Column 2 should have the date is whatever format you wish
+2) Column 2 should have the date in the **dd-mm-yyyy** format for CoinGecko price requests to function
 3) Column 3 should have the coin acquired
 4) Column 4 should have the amount purchases of the coin from column 3
 5) Column 5 should have the price per coin (coin purchased/ coin sold (e.g. BTC/USD)